 Every time I hear that I think of the Petey Pablo song. 😂 Anyway, it’s just me.
 I'm a solopreneur.
 But sometimes I say we because saying me sounds weird in certain contexts.
 I mean does it really even matter?
 I probably say we because, even though I’m technically the only one running the company and writing the code, there are others.
 There’s my beautiful wife.
 I can’t even describe how patient this woman is, putting up with me again as I create another startup.

 There’s my kids.
-As of this writing they’re 11 and 7.
+As of this update they’re 12 and 8.
 One of them was barely old enough to remember when I sold my last startup a few years ago.
 So is it just me?
 No. It’s me, and my family.
 Dog included.

 What is SportKeeper?

 It’s a software platform to manage your business.
 It takes care of onboarding your members, charging them for memberships on a recurring basics, and communicating when issues arise.
 It’s like full time employee who won’t ever quit.
 It was designed specifically for places like climbing gyms, skate parks, trampoline parks, and yoga studios that require digitally signed waivers.

 But really it's more than that; it's the secret to being a better business owner by offering valuable insight into who your members are, and what makes them tick.
 Our reports leverage mathematical algorithms to detect anomalies, and forecast data based on your history.
 Our planned A.I. tools will offer advice like, when to eliminate membership signup dues for a certain month because the system knows it's historically a low performing time of year.

 It's the missing link between you, and your members.

 Honestly I saw a big need for management software for climbing gyms that was not only time saving, but aesthetically beautiful, modern, and insightful.
 The current solution is 10 years old, and the UI reflects this.
 It's a PC based program.
 The owner or accountant for the gym running the software manually collects the membership dues.
 That's crazy talk.